Email FacebookTwitterMenu burgerClose thin

 Asset Protection Tips

 • A financial advisor can help you figure out what you need to protect and the best ways to do it.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • While asset protection measures typically need to be taken before you need them, you may be able to protect assets after a lawsuit is filed by transferring them to an international asset protection trust based in a jurisdiction such as the Cook Islands or Nevis.
 These jurisdictions do not recognize the authority of U.S. courts.
 However, domestic asset protection trusts generally must be set up and funded in advance of any need.